Matthew Rowe (rower): Career

 Rowe a gold medal at the 2019 World Rowing U23 Championships in the men's eight and also represented Great Britain at that level at the 2021 World Rowing U23 Championships in the Czech Republic, winning a bronze medal in the men’s four.

 He made his senior debut for Great Britain in 2024, winning a bronze medal in the coxless four at the final World Rowing Cup event.
 That year, he was a member of the Leander Club crew which set a new course record at the Head of the River Race on the River Thames.

 He won a gold medal at the 2025 European Rowing Championships in Plovdiv, in the men's eight and also won with the team at the World Rowing Cup event in Varese.

 He won a silver medal at the 2025 World Rowing Championships in Shanghai, China, in September 2025 as part of the men's eight.
+He also won a silver medal at the 2026 World Rowing Championships in Amsterdam, in August 2026 as part of the men's eight.